Pragmatics: Rational Speech Act and Probabilistic Pragmatics

-Recent work in Artificial Intelligence adds to the RSA framework explicit models (theories of mind (ToMs), $\theta$ below) the listener and the speaker have of each other.
-The models are recursively nested (up to level $i$) partially observable Markov decision processes (POMDPs), called Interactive POMDPs (IPOMDPs).
+Recent work in Artificial Intelligence adds to the RSA framework explicit models (theories of mind (ToMs), $\theta$, below) the listener and the speaker have of each other.
+The models are recursively nested (up to level $i$, below) partially observable Markov decision processes (POMDPs), called Interactive POMDPs (IPOMDPs).
 They formalize how agents keep track of (maintain their beliefs about) the state of the world, about each other, and about each other's beliefs.
 Including the agents' capability to communicate leads to Communicative IPOMDPs (CIPOMDPs).

-Using the above notation, the belief update of a CIPOMDP listener, given utterance $u$, can be simplified as:
+Using the above RSA notation, the belief update of a CIPOMDP listener, given utterance $u$, can be simplified as: